 When she isn't spending time with her family, writing, serving with her church, or in the garden, she enjoys painting, making, and crafting her own natural home goods and remedies.
 She runs a small Etsy shop that she updates on occasion.
 She also loves to cook and bake and spends a great deal of time in the kitchen.

 mother, writer, maker, lover, believer

 Creative Writing and Political Science- Minnesota State University, Mankato

 Fiction Writing- University of Colorado, Denver

-A Woman's Way to Lead: Shakti Queen- Amara Charles & Sheyna Venice
+A Woman's Way to Lead- Amara Charles & Sheyna Venice

 The History of Cacao Ceremony- Moses Draper of Heartblood Cacao

 Herbal Farming- Nancy Graden at the Women's Environmental Institute

 Biblical Theology + Christian Ministry and Leadership- Free Grace Bible College

 Spirituality: Jesus with Skin On